rafed/rafed.github.io/_pages/martial_arts/karate.md

 There are no formal records of the early roots of karate.
 Different fighting techniques were practiced in the Ryukyu islands of Japan and it is assumed that these techniques were influenced by Chinese martial arts (Kung fu).
 With time, some Ryukyuan families moved to Okinawa and the fighting systems started to spread.
 In 1609, there was an invasion of Okinawa and its inhabitants were banned from owning any sort of weapons or practice fighting techniques.
 This directly impacted the development of Karate.

 In 1875, Okinawa officially became a part of Japan and the ban was lifted.
 Soon the art started to spread across Japan.
-And finally, in the early 19's, Gichin Funakoshi gave Karate its official form.
-And from here, Karate started to spread very quickly around the world.
+And finally, in 1902, Gichin Funakoshi gave Karate its official form.
+And from there, Karate started to spread very quickly around the world.

 ### Styles